 3.5.
 Exhaust Flow Balance.
 Provisions shall be made to assure that the proper amount of exhaust (measured in grams/second at stoichiometry, with a tolerance of ±5 grams/second) flows through each catalyst system that is being aged on the bench.

-The proper flow rate is determined based upon the exhaust flow that would occur in the original vehicle’s engine at the steady state engine speed and load selected for the bench ageing in Paragraph 3.6. of this Appendix.
+The proper flow rate is determined based upon the exhaust flow that would occur in the original vehicle’s engine at the steady state engine speed and load selected for the bench ageing in paragraph 3.6..

 3.6.
 Setup.
 The engine speed, load, and spark timing are selected to achieve a catalyst bed temperature of 800 °C (±10 °C) at steady-state stoichiometric operation.

 The air injection system is set to provide the necessary air flow to produce 3.0 per cent oxygen (±0.1 %) in the steady-state stoichiometric exhaust stream just in front of the first catalyst.
-A typical reading at the upstream A/F measurement point (required in paragraph 5) is lambda 1.16 (which is approximately 3 per cent oxygen).
+A typical reading at the upstream A/F measurement point (required in paragraph 5.) is lambda 1.16 (which is approximately 3 per cent oxygen).
+[Editorial note: correct cross-reference needs to be confirmed]

 With the air injection on, set the "Rich" A/F ratio to produce a catalyst bed temperature of 890 °C (±10 °C).
 A typical A/F value for this step is lambda 0.94 (approximately 2 per cent CO).